Top 50 award winning design agencies

 They have won awards from:

-• The Grand Award for Creativity at The New York Festival of Advertising & Print.
+• The Grand Award for Creativity at The New York Festival plus a load of their normal ones

 • Various D&ADs